Discord4J/documentation/docs/migrating-from-v2-x-to-v3-1.md

 ## Blocking

-The core of Discord4J's design is centered around [reactive programming](<Reactive-(Reactor)-Tutorial.md>), using Reactor as its implementation.
+The core of Discord4J's design is centered around [reactive programming](reactive-reactor-tutorial), using Reactor as its implementation.
 This is primarily focused around 2 classes, `Mono` and `Flux`.
 While `Mono` and `Flux` are designed for asynchronous computations, they do offer synchronous conversions for more traditional imperative programming that will be familiar to v2 developers.

 ###### ⚠️ Warning ⚠️